tachuelota/scripts/README.md

   - --remove-images: removes all the images in the pdf
   - --compress: compresses the pdf

+## pdf2docx_mod.py
+Uses pdf2docx to convert a PDF to a DOCX file for editing, but splits all pages into individual pages to get around bugs

 ## video-transcoder.py
 Requires ffmpeg to work